stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 can maintain a record of your sources, help you take notes, and even produce perfectly formatted bibliography pages for your essays.

 I recommend that you use [Zotero](http://zotero.org) if you are interested in an electronic reference manager.
-It is free, open-source, and integrates with our library.
+It is free, open-source, and integrates with our library well.
 There are other options that cost money.
 For Mac users, there is [Bookends](http://www.sonnysoftware.com/).
 PC users may consider [Biblioscape](http://www.biblioscape.com).